-When you love the look of vintage decor, you’ll have plenty of options to work with.
+So you’re looking for some amazing vintage decor inspiration for your next project.
+When you’re smitten with the vintage look, you’ll have plenty of options to work with.
 But it can be overwhelming to decide which pieces you really want to focus on.
 If you fall into this category — No worries!
 We’ve got the top 7 great decor ideas you’ll surely wish you’d seen sooner!

 To get started, give some thought to your walls.
 You may have plenty of artwork and family portraits up, but what about other pieces?
 In some rooms, the charm of a great vintage mirror is guaranteed to turn heads.